ZorroGuadaPavos/DishAdvisor/README.md

 2. **View Recommendations**: The application will display dish recommendations based on the reviews.

 ### Note
-The reviews obtained by Google Maps are currently limited to 5.
+The reviews obtained by Google Maps are **currently limited to 5**.
 However, we could use the library [`outscraper`](https://github.com/outscraper/outscraper-python/blob/master/examples/Google%20Maps%20Reviews.md) to scrape more reviews of a restaurant to provide more accurate recommendations.

 ## Contributing